 Dentures can last for twenty years or more, but they usually start to lose their function after about two years.
 Their lifespan depends on the quality of your dentures, your age, your general health, and whether you have had any drastic change in your weight.

 Remember, dentures shouldn’t hurt and they don’t need to be uncomfortable.
 See your dentist if you are experiencing these kind of problems.

 Other Useful Organisations

-- NHS 111 is the new telephone service which has replaced NHS Direct.
-You can call 111 when you need medical help fast but it’s not a 999 emergency.
+- NHS 111 can help when you need medical or dental help fast but it’s not a 999 emergency.

 - NHS.UK is a website providing health and medical advice, an online symptom checker and a facility for searching for services near you.